yongsoon-vfx/wiki-quartz/content/code/math_funcs.md

 There are a few other functions in vex related to manipulating quaternions that you can refer to [here](https://www.sidefx.com/docs/houdini/vex/functions/quaternion.html).
 The ones that I’ve listed above are just the most commonly used operations.

+## Kinematic Equation
+## $\hat{p}=p+vt+\frac{1}{2}at^{2}\\$
+p-hat = Displaced position
+p = Initial Position
+v = Velocity
+t = Time
+a = Acceleration

+You can use the kinematic equation to fairly accurately interpolate positions of fast moving geometry for accurate sourcing in simulations without using substeps.
+Another common usage of this equation is for acceleration based motion blur, which resolves curved motion blur better than velocity based motion blur.

 # Others

 ## Choose Function